aptpod/intdash-ros2bridge-example/README.md

 Install intdash ROS2Bridge into your custom Docker image by apt tool.
 Please refer Aptpod official documents how to install intdash ROS2Bridge.

 Dockerfile example : `assets/your_ros_nodes_with_bridge.Dockerfile`

+#### Extending the ros2_bag service

+The Docker image used as the base for ros2_bag only contains standard message definitions.
+If you want to include non-standard messages, you need to edit `services/ros2_bag/Dockerfile` according to the intdash ROS2Bridge configuration above, and install or build the necessary message packages.

 ### Update configuration for intdash Edge Agent2